 On July 22, my family and another Culver City family visited Shanghai China to observe a total solar eclipse.
 The eclipse was scheduled to last for over 5 minutes, one of the longest eclipses in many years.
 The night before the eclipse severe thunderstorms and rain pelted Shanghai.
 Dawn broke with a light drizzle and overcast and rainy skies over much of the path of totality.
 Our group decided to take our chances and go to our planned observing site near the coast of the East China Sea.
-When we arrived at the site the rain stopped but the skies where completely overcast.
+When we arrived at the site the rain stopped but the skies were completely overcast.
 We were treated to a glimpse of the Sun through the clouds when the Moon first started to cross over the Sun (called First Contact), but the clouds soon closed back up completely obscuring the Sun.
 It takes over an hour for the Moon to completely block out the Sun (Second Contact and the beginning of Totality) and the clouds – though moving rapidly – continued to block our view of the Sun.
 A few minutes prior to Totality, we were treated to a crescent Sun as the clouds thinned enough to see the partial eclipse.
-The clouds remained thin enough to watch the Moon completely block out the Sun, descend day into night and view the wispy corona or atmosphere of the Sun.
+The clouds remained thin enough to watch the Moon completely block out the Sun, descend day into night, and view the wispy corona or atmosphere of the Sun.
 Egrets that were feeding nearby suddenly took off to fly to their nesting sites and we all marveled at the dark moon completely covering the Sun exposing just the bright ring of light of the lower atmosphere of the Sun.
 All too quickly, totality passed, and the crescent Sun reappeared flooding the Earth with light.
 The egrets flew back out to their daytime feeding site and we all high-fived each other at the incredible fortune we had of the clouds clearing just in time.
-About 10 minutes after Totality the rain returned for much of the rest of day.
+About 10 minutes after Totality the rain returned for much of the rest of the day.

 There are several solar eclipses coming up over the next few years, but like this year’s eclipse, they will require travel.
 In 2010 the total eclipse is visible from Easter Island in the eastern Pacific and in 2012 from North Australia.
 The next total solar eclipse to be visible in the United States occurs in August of 2017.
-The eclipse will start to be visible in Oregon and reach maximum extent near St. Louis MO.
+The eclipse will start to be visible in Oregon and reach the maximum extent near St. Louis MO.
 I highly recommend that you plan your summer travels that year to take you into the path of totality and see one of the most incredible natural wonders.
-It is simply awe inspiring.
+It is simply awe-inspiring.

 Videos of this year’s eclipse can be found at